-Up to one-third of the designated units may be replaced with payment of an affordable housing contribution in lieu of units consistent with the formula adopted by annual resolution of City Council.
-To determine the amount of square footage replaced, the average size of the units in the building shall be used.
+Up to one-third of the residential usable floor area designated as affordable units for workforce households may be replaced with payment of an affordable housing contribution in lieu of units consistent with the formula adopted by annual resolution of City Council.
+To determine the number of units replaced, the residential usable floor area to be replaced shall be divided by the minimum unit size allowed in this section (400 square feet).
 Any fractional units shall be rounded down.